Alex-CodeLab/webcnc/readme.md

     python -m SimpleHTTPServer

-if using Pycharm IDE (or similar), use the build-in server to open index.html.
+If using Pycharm IDE (or similar), use the build-in server to open index.html.
 Or, for auto-reload during development, use `httpwatcher`

 (disable CORS if you want to update settings.
 This won't be required once it runs on the ESP32).